 BERSIMIS POINT, is low, of sand, wooded with spruce trees, and difficult to be seen at night.
-On its east side, the low south point of the river extends to the distance of 2 miles from the trees, and the bar $1\frac{1}{4}$ miles farther; and to the southward, the sand shoal extends three-quarters of a mile from the sandy beach, yet it is so bold that the lead affords no warning, there being 60 fathoms muddy bottom at a distance of a mile from the shoal.
+On its east side, the low south point of the river extends to the distance of 2 miles from the trees, and the bar 11⁄4 miles farther; and to the southward, the sand shoal extends three-quarters of a mile from the sandy beach, yet it is so bold that the lead affords no warning, there being 60 fathoms muddy bottom at a distance of a mile from the edge of the shoal.
 On the east and west sides of the point the shoals are equally steep, so that this point is very dangerous, especially to vessels beating at night or in foggy weather.

-From the south extremity of Bersimis point, Manicouagon point bears E. by N. $\frac{1}{4}$ N., 21 miles; and Mille Vaches point S.W. by W. $\frac{3}{4}$ W., 29 miles.
+From the south extremity of Bersimis point, Manicouagon point bears E. by N. 1⁄2 N., 21 miles; and Mille Vaches point S.W. by W. 3⁄4 W., 29 miles.
 In all this last-named distance, if the extreme points be excepted, vessels will find by reference to the chart, that the soundings off the shore afford some warning, although there are parts where great caution is necessary.